AEW Dynamite preview: The lineup for Thanksgiving Eve show - Pro Wrestling Dot Net

 -Cody Rhodes, Pac, Penta El Zero Miedo, and Rey Fenix vs. Malakai Black, Andrade El Idolo, Dax Harwood, and Cash Wheeler.

-Powell’s POV: This is excellent use of Cabana in his hometown.
-Dynamite will be live from Chicago, Illinois at Wintrust Arena.
+Powell’s POV: Dynamite will be live from Chicago, Illinois at Wintrust Arena.
 AEW will also tape Friday’s Rampage at this event.
 Join Jake Barnett for our weekly live review of Dynamite at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

-We are looking for reports from last night in Norfolk and next week in Chicago.
+We are looking for reports from the AEW tapings in Chicago.
 If you are going to this show or another upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment